AhmedAlaa4611/Lung-Cancer-Prediction/README.md

 ## **License**

-This project is licensed under the MIT License.
+This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## **References**